kddubey/cappr/README.md

 notebook](https://github.com/kddubey/cappr/blob/main/demos/huggingface/auto_gptq.ipynb)
 for a minimal demo.

-Note that for `transformers>=4.32.0`, you can load GPTQd models using `transformers.AutoModelForCausalLM`.
+Note that for `transformers>=4.32.0`, you can load GPTQ models using `transformers.AutoModelForCausalLM`.

 See [this page of the